SJECollins/ci-pp3-cyoa/README.md

 ## User Story

 As a user,
-- I would like to understand how to interact with the game and have options for how I interact with the game
+- I would like to understand how to interact with the game
-- I would like to be able to make decisions within the game that effect outcome and provide replayability
+- I would like to be able to make decisions within the game that change the story
+- I would like the options I have to be clearly presented to me
 - I would like to be able to replay the game when I reach an ending

 # Features